 Note: This article contains information about the Employee Leave tab in PayHero.
 For general information on Annual Leave and Holiday Pay, refer to our support article: How Annual Leave and Holiday Pay Work.
 For more information on leave management in PayHero, further support articles are available here.

-The Leave tab on each employee provides a complete overview of their leave balances, and can be found under Manage > Employees > Leave.
+The Leave tab on each employee provides a complete overview of their leave balances, and can be found under People > Employees - click into an employee and then click through to their Leave tab.

 Full details of what each field means in PayHero are outlined below.
 You can also use the Leave tab to add an existing employee's opening balances when first adding employees to PayHero, and our Opening Leave Balances article has more info.